 In most cases it is critical to perform a bone graft immediately at the time of a tooth extraction to ensure that adequate bone will be present to support a future implant and to minimize bone loss and gum recession of neighboring teeth.
 A bone graft done simultaneously with a tooth extraction is called a ridge preservation procedure.
-Dr. Beck is an expert on this technique, having performed it thousands of times.
+San Diego’s Dr. Beck is an expert on this technique, having performed it thousands of times.
 Dr. Beck spent 3 years studying this topic for her masters degree and published her research in a world- renowned medical journal.

 Ridge preservation grafting is a highly successful and virtually painless procedure, which can prevent severe and permanent consequences, including deformation of your jaw bone, compromised bone support and severe gum recession of neighboring teeth.
 Delaying treatment may require painful, complicated and expensive reconstruction procedures in an attempt to repair the damage.
 As a highly trained board certified periodontal surgeon, Dr. Beck specializes in both simple and complex bone grafting in San Diego, to ensure safe and successful outcomes that will be stable for a lifetime.
 At Southern California Periodontics & Implantology, we strongly believe that ridge preservation bone grafting provides the most predictable & esthetic long-term implant results.